Clinelly/ci_pp5_react_events/README.md

 Event Horizon handles data with full CRUD Functionality:
 <br>
-- Create -  Users can create, an account, profile, tasks, comments, packs, contact messages and watch objects.
+- Create -  Users can create an account, profile, events, comments.
+Users can like and attend an event and follow other users.
-- Read - Users can view the tasks, comments, packs of other users and also the profiles of these users.
+- Read - Users can view the events, comments, other user profiles.
+Users can see their likes and attending status on events and if they have followed other users.
-- Update - Users can update their profile, password, posted tasks, packs and watch status of tasks via the interactive forms and buttons on the site.
+- Update - Users can update their profile, password, hosted events, comments.
-- Delete - Users can delete tasks, comments, packs and watch objects via the interactive buttons on the site.
+- Delete - Users can delete events and comments.
+They can remove likes, their attending status and unfollow users.

 ### Colours